julelang/jule/README.md

 <h2 id="documentations">Documentations</h2>

-All documentations about Jule and JuleC is on the website as a manual. <br>
+All documentation about Jule and JuleC is on the website as a manual. <br>
 See [Jule Manual](hthttps://manual.jule.dev)
 <br><br>
-To contribute to the website, manual or something else, please use the <a href="https://github.com/julelang/website">website repository</a>.
+To contribute to the website, manual, or anything else, please use the <a href="https://github.com/julelang/website">website repository</a>.

 <h2 id="os-support">Compiler and C++ Standard Support</h2>
 JuleC officially supports some C++ compilers.